Next Start

 Let UTI Help Prepare You for a Career in the Welding Industry

 If a career as a traveling welder intrigues you, why not take the first step toward a future you’re excited about?
-The Welding Technology training program will help give you the experience you need to prepare for a flexible career that you can take to many different places and industries.
+The Welding Technology training program will help give you the skills you need to prepare for a career that could take you to many different places and industries.

-UTI makes it easy to start gaining experience in the skilled trades.
+UTI makes it easy to start preparing for a career in the skilled trades.
 You can graduate from the welding program in just 36 weeks ready for an entry-level job in the workforce.
-Find out more about training, which is offered at twelve campuses nationwide, by requesting more information here.
+Find out more about training, which is offered at twelve campuses nationwide, by requesting more information.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.